-The English Department consists of 35 full time faculty members teaching and researching in both traditional and emerging fields.
-This distinguished graduate faculty represents a wide array of approaches to the study of literature, including Holocaust and trauma studies; postcolonial literatures; medieval and early modern studies; Canadian literature; and American literature and cultural studies.
-Our faculty members publish on translation theory, 18th century, graphic novels, performance theory and practice, homoerotic poetry in the Renaissance, experimental poetry, and medieval manuscripts, among many others.
-In 2014, the department will see the investiture of a new Canadian Research Chair in Creative Writing.
+The English Department consists of approximately 35 full time faculty members teaching and researching in both traditional and emerging fields, housed in one of the largest and most dynamic Faculty of Arts in the country.
+Our distinguished graduate faculty represents a wide array of approaches to the study of literature, including Holocaust and trauma studies; postcolonial literatures; medieval and early modern studies; Canadian literature; American literature, Victorian iterature, digital humanities, comic and graphic texts, gender studies and cultural studies.
+Our faculty members publish on translation theory, early modern literature, graphic novels, performance theory and practice, homoerotic poetry in the Renaissance, experimental poetry, medieval manuscripts, indigenous literature, speculative fiction, young adult literature and youth studies, among many fields, including traditional historical periods.
+In 2014, the department saw the investiture of a new Canadian Research Chair in Creative Writing.